Updated: May 4, 2022

 - and flash sales on unpopular items

-For many of these students, this is their first real exposure to financial literacy and application.
+For many of these students, this is their first real life exposure to what it means to be financially literate and apply that literacy in a meaningful way.
 There have been many lessons learned in this process: conflict resolution skills, earning/spending/saving, how groups of different sizes experience varying ability to earn/spend/save, how choices directly impact rewards, how the bigger thing is not always the best option, and understanding inflation and other outside influences to the value of money.

 Conflict resolution skills: Mr. G.’s BANANO Store requires group purchases to be made with 100% group agreement.
 To come to an agreement, group members must listen to and discuss each other’s feelings, weigh the pros and cons of their choices, and work through the decision as a cohesive team.

-Groups of different sizes experience varying ability to earn/save/spend: To teach the students about the reality of relativity, Mr. G. did a group reshuffle, keeping the average number of 5 students within a group, and now having a group of 2 and a group of 3.
-The purpose of this exercise was to see how the new group dynamics impact their ability to earn points.
+Groups of different sizes experience varying ability to earn/spend/save: To teach the students about the reality of relativity, Mr. G. did a group reshuffle, keeping the average number of 5 students within a group, and now having a group of 2 and a group of 3.
+The purpose of this exercise was to see how the new group dynamics impact their ability to earn, spend, and save.
 We asked Mr. G. if the smaller groups get discounts on their activities.
 His response?
 “No, the groups of two and three still pay full price for their activity choices.”

 This is a valuable lesson on what constitutes an “expensive” purchase - as the concept of something being expensive is relative to the amount of money an individual or a group has to earn, spend, and save.